Convert Cabbage from Whole Cabbage heads to Ounces

 Frequently Asked Questions

-How many cups is one medium cabbage head?
+How many ounces is one medium cabbage head?

 Which cabbage variety should I use?